luetkemj/jsrlt/tutorial/part2.md

 };
 ```

 Next we can go clean up a couple things in `./src/index.js`.
-We can remove the player object now that we have are storing the player as an entity.
+We can remove the player object now that we are storing the player as an entity.
 And we also don't need to call drawChar or clearCanvas anymore.

 ```diff
 import "./lib/canvas.js";